NelsonPython/AstroPiQuake/README.md

 [Charting your data on ThingSpeak](https://thingspeak.com/channels/865101)

-## Learning as we go
+## Known bugs

-- As of October 2019, Raspberry Pi Buster operating system appears to have a WiFi Bug.
-You may want to use Stretch until a solution is found.
-Learn more:  https://www.raspberrypi.org/forums/viewtopic.php?t=252984
+- As of October 2019, Raspberry Pi Buster operating system may have a WiFi Bug:  https://www.raspberrypi.org/forums/viewtopic.php?t=252984.